splunk/addonfactory-ucc-generator/docs/quickstart.md

 * Copies addon's `package/*` to `output/<package_ID>/*` directory.
 * If an addon requires some additional configurations in packaging then `ucc-gen` runs the code in the `additional_packaging.py` file as well.

-## `additional_packaging.py` file

-To extend the build process, you can create `additional_packaging.py` file in the same file level where you have your globalConfig file.

-This file should have `additional_packaging` function which accepts 1 argument: add-on name.

-Example of how to utilize it:

-* Build custom UI after `ucc-gen` finishes all its necessary steps.
-* Workaround a `ucc-gen` feature which was not implemented.